 The national average cost of removing a tree stump is under $100, but the process takes an average of three hours to complete.

 Hydraulic stump grinders are available for hire in half-day and full-day increments at home improvement stores.
 The typical cost of renting such a machine for half a day is $75 to $100, while the average cost for a full day is $150 to $400.

 Rental hydraulic tree stump grinders are often only suitable for extremely tiny stumps.
 Because the cost of hiring such a machine is so costly, it’s typically only worth it if you have a lot of stumps to get rid of.
-To bring the grinder home, you’ll need a trailer hitch, or you’ll have to pay extra to have it delivered.
+To bring the grinder home, you’ll need a trailer hitch, or you’ll have to pay extra to deliver it.

-Consider how much you value your time and how committed you are to completing the task.
+Consider how much you value your time and commitment to completing the task.
 Professionals may be more expensive, but they will complete the task faster and more efficiently than you can.
 Other factors to consider are concealed utilities and the risk of property damage.

 Rates of stump grinders

 Professional stump grinding costs around $200 on average.
-Having experts come in and use a commercial grinder to remove a tree stump is the most common and successful approach.
+Having experts use a commercial grinder to remove a tree stump is the most common and successful approach.